 - Emergency communication service fees are collected from fees imposed on telephone service providers.
-Service fee revenue increased \$2,334,488 from fiscal year 2019.
-This is primarily due to fiscal year 2019 containing only ten (10) months compared to twelve (12) months in fiscal year 2020.
+Service fee revenue increased \$428,195 or 4% from fiscal year 2020.
 This is the primary revenue for the District's operation.
 There are two (2) separate type of fees collected: - Wireless These are collected on wireless phones and prepaid phones.
 The telephone providers submit the fees to the Texas Comptroller.
 The fees are distributed to the separate 9-1-1 districts within Texas based on the relative percentage of the population of each District compared to the entire state.
-The District's percentage of total State population increased in fiscal year 2020.
-State population increased 1.32% in fiscal year 2020.
-Current year revenue totaled \$8,571,521 or 82% of total service fees collected.
-This is an increase of \$1,799,870 from fiscal year 2019.
-The change is due to fiscal year 2020 comprising of twelve (12) months compared to ten (10) months in fiscal year 2019 and increase in total population relative to rest of the State.

-- Landline These fees are sent directly to the District by the telephone providers located within our region.
-The current year revenue totaled \$1,853,370 or 18% of total service fees collected.
-This is an increase of \$534,618 from fiscal year 2019.
-This increase is primarily due to fiscal year 2020 containing twelve (12) months instead of ten (10) in fiscal year 2019.
-There was \$150,033 of fiscal year 2019 assessments collected in fiscal year 2020.
+The District's percentage of total State population increased in fiscal year 2021.
+State population increased 1.31% in fiscal year 2021.
+Current year revenue totaled \$9,152,824 or 84% of total service fees collected.
+This is an increase of \$581,303 from fiscal year 2020.
+The change is due to a 3% increase in wireless receipts to the State.
+The District's population percentage of the State increased 3% in the fiscal year. - Landline These fees are sent directly to the District by the telephone providers located within our region.
+The current year revenue totaled \$1,700,261 or 16% of total service fees collected.
+This is a decrease of \$153,109 from fiscal year 2020.
+Use of landline phones continue to decrease.
+This trend should continue.
+There was \$26,000 of fiscal year 2019 assessments collected in fiscal year 2021.
 These receipts were from the first months of operation for the District.
-The telephone providers originally remitted the funds to the Comptroller. - ➤ Local contributions are funds collected by various sources for special events or projects.
+The telephone providers originally remitted the funds to the Comptroller.

+Local contributions are funds collected by various sources for special events or projects.
 This is not a significant portion of the District's revenue.

-Governmental activities total expenses include operating expenses totaling \$8,816,294 and depreciation expense totaling \$3,007,970.
-Operating expenses increased \$2,404,000 from fiscal year 2019.
+Governmental activities total expenses include operating expenses totaling \$8,848,993 and depreciation expense totaling \$1,869,593.
+Operating expenses increased \$32,699 from fiscal year 2020.
 Key elements of the operating expenses are as follows:

-- > Staff costs which primarily include salaries and fringe benefits and other costs to provide programmatic support totaled \$4,329,247 in fiscal year 2020.
-This was an increase of \$827,242 or 24% as compared to fiscal year 2019 primarily due to fiscal year 2020 consisting of twelve (12) months instead of ten (10) (FY 2019 only consisted of ten (10) months due to the District initiating operations two (2) months after the beginning of the fiscal year). - NCTCOG was established as the fiscal agent for the District in December 2018 (See Note E on pages 27-29 of this report).
+- Staff costs which primarily include salaries and fringe benefits and other costs to provide programmatic support totaled \$4,222,034 in fiscal year 2021.
+This was a decrease of \$107,213 or 2.5% as compared to fiscal year 2020 primarily due to less cost reimbursement to Texas 9-1-1 Alliance in fiscal year 2021 totaling \$58,437.
+Additionally travel and employee development was less in fiscal year 2021 due to COVID travel restriction. - NCTCOG was established as the fiscal agent for the District in December 2018 (See Note E on pages 28-29 of this report).
 These costs include accounting, legal and marketing costs for the District.
-NCTCOG fiscal agent costs for the year totaled \$277,132.
-This is an increase of \$9,975 or 4% as compared to fiscal year 2019. - ➤ Cost of operations are direct operating costs for the District totaling \$3,664,384.
-These costs primarily include data network, equipment and software support and maintenance, contract services and county reimbursements.
-This is an increase of \$1,355,263 or 59% as compared to fiscal year 2019.
-Key elements of this category include: - Fiscal year 2019 consists of only ten (10) months instead of twelve (12). - A portion of the expense paid in fiscal year 2019, after the District was formed, utilized state funds remaining from prior to District formation.
+NCTCOG fiscal agent costs for the year totaled \$279,349.
+This is an increase of \$2,217 or 1% as compared to fiscal year 2020. - Cost of operations are direct operating costs for the District totaling \$3,836,119.
+These costs primarily include data network, equipment and software support and maintenance, and contract services.
+This is an increase of \$171,735 or 5% as compared to fiscal year 2020.
+Key elements of this category include: - Network security upgrades - Decrease in contract services costs for strategic services in fiscal year 2021.